-With The Breeders Cup Classic 2017 coming up fast (November 3rd-November 4th), this is a great time to get into betting on horse racing.
+With The Tampa Bay Downs coming up fast (February of 2019), this is a great time to get into betting on horse racing.
 If you are a complete beginner however, you probably have many questions about wagering on the “Sport of Kings.”
 The vocabulary can be overwhelming for a newcomer to master, and with so many statistics and bet types to consider, it is easy to end up feeling lost.

 Previously, I have recommended a few online sportsbooks which are excellent for betting on horse racing.
 Now I want to go in-depth on horse racing terminology, betting systems and the different types of bets.
 That way you will be ready to put down some wagers!

 As with other sports that you might bet on, horse racing bets range from the very simple and straightforward to the very complicated and exotic.
 While I recommend you start with the simpler types of bets, you can work your way up to the more complex ones once you know what you are doing.

 The very first bet you will place in horse racing will probably be a simple straight bet, likely on a given horse to win a race.
 There are three basic types of straight bets which are common in the sport.
 They are:

 A “win bet” is just that — a bet on a horse to win a race.
 A “place” bet means you are wagering that the horse will finish either first or second (you do not have to specify which).
 If you put down a “show” bet, that means that you expect the horse to finish either first, second, or third.
 You again do not need to specify which.

 Because these bets are so simple and easy to make, I recommend starting with them before you proceed to the more exotic types of bets below.
 You are less likely to lose money through a simple mistake.

 Think that a horse is going to do well in a race, but just not sure how well?
 If you do not want to try and guess its specific placement, you can place what is known as an “Across the Board” wager.
 This is a win bet, a place bet, and a show bet, all of which are placed on a single horse.